 Why create a ROPO effect for a company?

 A Google study has shown that the ROPO effect concerns a very large part of consumers.
 In France, for example, 61% of users conduct online research before buying in a store.
-In Switzerland, a Deloitte study revealed that 83% of consumers use digital devices (smartphones, iPads, computers, etc.) when shopping, whether they are at home, in the office or in a physical store.
+In Switzerland, a Deloitte study revealed that 83% of consumers use digital devices (smartphones, iPads, computers, etc.) when shopping, whether they are at home, in the office, or a physical store.

 5 ways to measure the ROPO effect

-In order to measure its effectiveness, it is necessary to perform a cyclical analysis.
+To measure its effectiveness, it is necessary to perform a cyclical analysis.
 These are the first insights you will collect that will allow you to optimize and improve your marketing and digital actions.
 The analysis of your ROPO will help you to evaluate your online investments and their offline impact.